rocklabs-io/ic-token/spec.md

 ##### getTransaction

 Returns transaction detail of the transaction identified by `index`.
 If the `index` is out of range, the execution traps.
+Transactions are indexed from zero.

 ```js
 public query func getTransaction(index: Nat) : async TxRecord